 Finally, please provide a brief biographical blurb (2-3 sentences), which should appear at the end of your article but before your Works Cited and your Endnotes.

 Once I receive your article, I will send it out for peer review.
 My hope is that you’ll find helpful any comments and suggestions received from your peers.

-Copy-editing will be undertaken by a team of graduate students at Purdue, all with experience at this sort of thing thanks to their previous work for RaVoN.
-Once articles are ready, they will go to Projet Érudit for conversion to XML/RDF.
+Copy-editing will be undertaken by a team of graduate students and recent PhDs from around the world (especially Purdue, Toronto Metropolitan U, and the U of Alberta), all with experience at this sort of thing thanks to their previous work for BRANCH.
+Once articles are ready, I will convert them to XML/RDF.
 You will have a final chance to proof your work after your article in BRANCH goes live.
 At this late stage, I ask that you keep changes to a minimum.